 Selling expenses

-- Sales wages, salaries, and commissions along with payroll taxes and benefits
+- Sales wages, salaries, payroll taxes, and benefits

 - Travel, meals, and lodging for staff to sales calls, events like trade shows, and client meetings